Natasha1594/Tasha-Insta-clone/INSTRUCTION FOR TASHA.md

-Setup Database
-  SetUp your database User,Password, Host  just basically change values in .env files to your own...Then delete everything inside the migrations folder which is inside the instagram folder
+Then delete everything inside the migrations folder which is inside the instagram folder

   then run python .env